althonos/diced/docs/index.rst

 corrects some bugs, and is much faster.
 The Diced implementation is available as a Rust library for convenience.

+.. grid:: 1 2 3 3
+   :gutter: 1

+   .. grid-item-card:: :fas:`battery-full` Batteries-included

-- **no JVM dependency**: diced is distributed as a Python package, so you can add it as a dependency to your project, and stop worrying about the `minced` binary invoking the Java Virtual Machine.
+      Diced is a Python package, so you can add it as a dependency to your project, and stop worrying about the `minced` binary invoking the Java Virtual Machine.

-- **no intermediate files**: Everything happens in memory, in a Python object you control, so you don't have to invoke the MinCED CLI using a sub-process and temporary files, or parse the output GFF.
+   .. grid-item-card:: :fas:`screwdriver-wrench` Flexible I/O

+      Directly pass sequence data as Python `str` objects, and retrieve the results using an iterator.

+   .. grid-item-card:: :fas:`microchip` Fast

-- **fast string matching**: The Java implementation uses a handwritten implementation of the `Boyer-Moore algorithm <https://en.wikipedia.org/wiki/Boyer%E2%80%93Moore_string-search_algorithm>`_, while the Rust implementation uses the ``str::find`` method of the standard library, which implements the `Two-way algorithm <https://en.wikipedia.org/wiki/Two-way_string-matching_algorithm>`_.
+      The Java code uses a handwritten implementation of the `Boyer-Moore algorithm <https://en.wikipedia.org/wiki/Boyer%E2%80%93Moore_string-search_algorithm>`_, while the Rust implementation uses the ``str::find`` method of the standard library, which uses the `Two-way algorithm <https://en.wikipedia.org/wiki/Two-way_string-matching_algorithm>`_.

-  In addition, the ``memchr`` crate can be used as a fast SIMD-capable implementation of the ``memmem`` function.
+   .. grid-item-card:: :fas:`memory` Memory-efficient

+      The Rust code powering Diced is *zero-copy*: it will work without copying the sequence data from the Python memory space.

+   .. grid-item-card:: :fas:`check` Consistent results

+      Get the same results as MinCED ``v0.4.2+10f0a26e``.

+   .. grid-item-card:: :fas:`dolly` Pre-built packages

+      Get the pre-built wheels from PyPI for a fast installation on a variety from machines, or compile from source using ``maturin``.

 Setup